3lvis/VideoExport/README.md

 # VideoExportBug

-Project showing that exporting the same video generates a different MD5.
+Project showing how to export videos using PhotosKit.

 ## Instructions